sophialyj/system-design-primer/README.md

   <i><a href=http://www.wildbunny.co.uk/blog/2012/10/09/how-to-make-a-multi-player-game-part-1/>Source: How to make a multiplayer game</a></i>
 </p>

-UDP is connectionless.
+UDP is connectionless protocol.
+When you a send a data or message, you don’t know if it’ll get there, it could get lost on the way.
+There may be corruption while transferring a message.
 Datagrams (analogous to packets) are guaranteed only at the datagram level.
 Datagrams might reach their destination out of order or not at all.
 UDP does not support congestion control.
 Without the guarantees that TCP support, UDP is generally more efficient.
+Datagrams: Packets are sent individually and are guaranteed to be whole if they arrive.
+One packet per one read call.

 UDP can broadcast, sending datagrams to all devices on the subnet.
 This is useful with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.